robinoldman/virtualclass-api/README.md

 8. Cloudinary: Utilized as a storage solution for the application's images.
 9. Django allauth: Employed for account registration and authentication functionality.
 10. React

-### Validator Testing

-- HTML Validator: As this project uses Django templates, the HTML has been validated by manually clicking through the application pages, copying the source of the rendered pages, and then validating this version of the HTML using the W3C Validator.
-HTML for the Django admin site pages was not edited, so it has not been validated here.
-The Signup, Login, and Logout pages from Django allauth were customized and have been validated, with results below.

-- CSS Validator: Pass
-- JavaScript Validator: Pass

 ### Browser Compatibility